varun7654/varun7654.github.io/_posts/2023-12-05-Astrophotography-On-Your-iPhone.md

     And finally, while you patiently wait for your 30s exposure be mindful about vibrations that could shake your camera.

 With that, you now have some pretty cool photos you can share.
-Obviously, you could still get much better photos with a DLSR (they have an unfair sensor/lens size advantage), but I think these photos still look pretty cool.
+Obviously, you could still get much better photos with a DLSR Camera (they have an unfair sensor/lens size advantage), but I think these photos still look pretty cool.

 -----